 NOTE: Please note that by completing the above mentioned profiles, students will be considered for all competitive opportunities, however since it is a competitive process, funding is not guaranteed.
 If selected, recipients could be notified by email (to the "mylaurier" email account) at any time from September through March.

 SUMMARY OF AVAILABLE OPPORTUNITIES: For a summary of award opportunities that are available to incoming full time first year undergraduate students, click here.
 Please note that by completing the student profile for entrance awards, first year students will be considered for the opportunities listed on this page that are available.
 In order to be considered for all other competitive scholarships, awards, and donor supported opportunities that are open to all current undergraduate students, the completion of the general student profile for all students, as well as the faculty specific profile(s) are required.

 Also, some entrance awards and scholarships are only available to students entering Laurier's Brantford Campus.
 We also have award opportunities that are specific to a program of study.
-By completing the online student profile(s), as well as the general and faculty specific profile(s) that will be on your LORIS account in September, you will be considered for all possible award opportunities.
+By completing the entrance student profile(s), as well as the general and faculty specific profile(s) that will be on your LORIS account in the fall term, you will be considered for all possible award and bursary opportunities.

 Important Note on Endowments: Opportunities that will be listed on the Student Awards web site that are identified as being "endowed" (under the Description of each opportunity) are financed by investment income generated by gifts to the university.
 The university will grant up to a maximum of 4 percent of the value of these endowments, depending upon the amount of interest income generated on an annual basis.
 Consequently, these opportunities may or may not be available during any particular academic year due to the nature of financial markets.
 Values which may be quoted for these opportunities on this web site represent the maximum amounts that may be available, not the actual amounts that will ultimately be granted.